Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 increasing the staked value or not increasing the staked value), or to a completely unrelated account.
 By using the Extrinsics tab (`Developer -> Extrinsics -> Staking -> Bond`) you can also send rewards to "None", effectively burning them.
-It is also possible to top-up / withdraw some bonded DOT without having to un-stake all staked DOT.
+It is also possible to top-up / withdraw some bonded SOLAR without having to un-stake all staked SOLAR.

 For specific details about validator payouts, please see [this guide](../maintain/maintain-guides-validator-payout.md).

 ## Inflation

-DOT is inflationary; there is no maximum number of DOT as in Bitcoin.
+SOLAR is inflationary; there is no maximum number of SOLAR as in Bitcoin.
 Inflation is designed to be approximately 10% annually, with validator rewards being a function of amount staked and the remainder going to treasury.

 ![staking](../assets/NPoS/staking-participation-rate.png)

-<p style={{textAlign:"center"}}>Source: <a href="https://w3f-research.readthedocs.io/en/latest/axiasolar/overview/2-token-economics.html">Research - Web3 Foundation</a></p>
+<p style={{textAlign:"center"}}>Source: <a href="https://w3f-research.readthedocs.io/en/latest/axiasolar/overview/2-token-economics.html">Research - AXIACoin Foundation</a></p>

-- **x-axis**: Proportion of DOT staked
+- **x-axis**: Proportion of SOLAR staked
 - **y-axis**: Inflation, annualized percentage
 - **Blue line**: Inflation rewards to stakers
 - **Green line**: Staker rate of return